7 Key tips for buying a timeshare property

 Most states have come up with laws to minimize abuse of timeshare agreements.
 The most dominant of them all is the ‘right of rescission.’
 The law will allow you to include an opt-out clause in your transaction.

 The time limit for filing claims varies in different states.
 States, e.g., Florida, takes virtually ten days, and the initiation of the refund begins.
 Some states have stronger laws than others.
+If you’re considering purchasing a timeshare property in Phoenix, AZ, be sure to check out The 5 Best Suburbs of Phoenix, AZ to ensure you’re getting the most for your money.

 You should be wary of companies that need you to sign agreements in other states.
 Accenting the contract will bring troubles since the states may be having lenient laws.